Funding, payments and learner fees – DQ1-2

 Student allowances – paid practical work

-Learners who undertake paid practical work as part of their course of study are not entitled to any student allowance payments for the week(s) they undertake that work.
+Learners who undertake paid practical work as part of their course of study are not entitled to student allowance payments for any full week(s) they undertake that work.
 It is important that you discuss this with your learners.

 For more information on student allowance entitlements and paid practical work please see Student allowance – StudyLink.